AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 8.md

 ## Scene

-- [ ] Rivals teleport in - Aloysia paid them to follow, Question warned them Aloysia was bad news
+- [ ] Rivals teleport in with Question - Aloysia paid the riv to follow, Question warned them Aloysia was bad news
 - [ ]